Remote Therapeutic Monitoring

 • Occupational Therapists in Private Practice

 • Speech Language Pathologists in Private Practice

 • Registered Dietitians or Nutrition Professionals

 No. The American Medical Association’s CPT Manual (the “CPT Manual”) states that RTM and RPM should not be billed for the same patient in the same month.

-The type of personnel that qualify as “clinical staff” for purposes of RTM varies by state law.
-If the RTM services are performed as “not therapy services”, meaning the services are being performed by a physician or a nonphysician practitioner (“NPP”) outside of a therapy plan of care, the CPT Manual defines clinical staff as “a person who works under the supervision of a physician or other qualified health care professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that service”.
-Under the CPT definition, providers should look to applicable scope of practice laws in the patient’s state to determine who can and cannot provide monitoring services.
+If the RTM services are performed as “not therapy services”, meaning the services are being performed by a physician/NPP outside of a therapy plan of care, a clinical staff member is defined in the CPT Manual as “a person who works under the supervision of a physician or other qualified health care professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that service.”
+This means that the type of personnel that qualify as “clinical staff” for purposes of RTM varies by state law and providers should look to applicable scope of practice laws in the patient’s state to determine who can and cannot provide monitoring services.

-CMS does not specifically define “physiologic” data for RPM or “non-physiological” data for RTM.
-In the 2022 Rule, CMS gives examples of health conditions all where non-physiologic data can be collected, including musculoskeletal system status, respiratory system status, therapy adherence (e.g., prescribed exercise program adherence), and therapy response (e.g., response to prescribed exercise).
+CMS does not specifically define “physiologic” data for RPM or “non-physiologic” data for RTM, though it does reference “therapy response” and/or “therapy adherence” data, including medication response/adherence.
+In the 2022 Rule, CMS gives examples of health conditions where non-physiologic data can be collected, including musculoskeletal system status, respiratory system status, therapy (for example, medication) adherence, and therapy (for example, medication) response.
 Providers should use their professional judgment in determining what constitutes “non-physiologic” or “therapeutic” for purposes of RTM.